KU-EECS581/Project-2/README.md

 ### Secondary Authors

-Group 20 was assigned with upgrading this codebase to add a new AI solving feature and more:
+The members of Group 20 were assigned with upgrading this existing codebase to add a new AI solving feature and more:

 - **Project Coordinator:** Riley Meyerkorth
 - **Backend Developer:** Aiden Burke